 6. You Have to Buy Accessories for the Accessories

 Once you think you’ve spent enough money on L.O.L. dolls, think again.
-With microscopic accessories, comes great responsibility. if you’ve read this entire hub and still plan on buying a child these dolls, a tackle box is a must.
+With microscopic accessories, comes great responsibility. if you’ve read this entire article and still plan on buying a child these dolls, a tackle box is a must.
 From glittery boots, itty-bitty bracelets, headbands that don’t stay on, over-sized drink bottles, and heads that randomly fall off, you’re going to want to organize all of it.

-8. Environmentally Unfriendly
+8. They Are Environmentally Unfriendly

 Everyone knows how terrible these things are for the environment.
 With the umpteen layers of plastic surrounding a hard plastic ball that is basically useless, one wonders what the creator was thinking.
 I’m sure he’s laughing at this comment right now in his multi-million dollar home.